nrwl/nx/docs/shared/mental-model.md

 A task is an invocation of a target.
 If you invoke the same target twice, you create two tasks.

 Nx uses the [project graph](#the-project-graph), but the task graph and project graph aren’t isomorphic, meaning they aren’t directly connected.
-In the case above, app1 and app2 depend on lib, but running `nx run-many --target=test --projects=app1,app2,lib`, the created task graph will look like this:
+In the case above, `app1` and `app2` depend on `lib`, but running `nx run-many --target=test --projects=app1,app2,lib`, the created task graph will look like this:

 ![task-graph-creation](/shared/mental-model/task-graph-creation.png)

-Even though the apps depend on lib, testing `app1` doesn’t depend on the testing lib.
+Even though the apps depend on `lib`, testing `app1` doesn’t depend on the testing `lib`.
 This means that the two tasks can run in parallel.

 Let’s look at the test target relying on its dependencies.